Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Potential and fixed-boundary formulations

 \subsection{Fixed-boundary formulation}

 As usually done in free-boundary problems, we reformulate the problem in a fixed framework.
 Our choice for the reference domain in which we recast the problem is the stationary domain.
-Stationary solutions to \eqref{evo-eq}-\eqref{evo-contact} are couples $(h_s, \phi_s)$, with $\phi_s\in \mathbb{R}$, that solve the elliptic problem where $\kappa_{h_s}$ denotes the mean curvature \eqref{curvature} of stationary surface $h_s$.
-In fact, there exists a unique (smooth) stationary solution and we refer to Figure \ref{fig-plots-hs} for a qualitative description of $h_s$ according to the sign of $\llbracket \gamma \rrbracket$.
+Stationary solutions to \eqref{evo-eq}-\eqref{evo-contact} having only two contact points at the lateral walls of the vessel and none at its bottom are couples $(h_s, \phi_s)$, with $\phi_s\in \mathbb{R}$, that solve the elliptic problem

+where $\kappa_{h_s}$ denotes the mean curvature \eqref{curvature} of stationary surface $h_s$.
+For technical reasons, see Lemma \ref{lemma-diffeo}, we consider the case In this situation, there exists a unique (smooth) stationary solution and we refer to Figure \ref{fig-plots-hs} for a qualitative description of $h_s$ according to the sign of $\llbracket \gamma \rrbracket$.